 “It changes the way we should treat our patients with ALK positive lung cancer, a small but important subset of all lung cancers,” he said.

 Patients treated with alectinib experienced fewer side effects.
-And the drug was also better than crizotinib at preventing tumours from spreading to to the brain.
+And the drug was also better than crizotinib at preventing tumours from spreading to the brain.

 The second trial, called ARCHER, involved patients with a faulty version of the EGFR molecule inside their tumour cells.

 452 patients were included on the phase III trial who had newly diagnosed, advanced stage non-small cell lung cancer.
 The patients were randomly selected to receive either dacomitinib or gefitinib, one of three drugs in routine use.